exakat/exakat-docs/Reference/Rules/Classes/MagicMethodReturntypes.rst

 Magic Method Returntype Is Restricted
 +++++++++++++++++++++++++++++++++++++

-  Some magic method have compulsory return types.
+  Some PHP magic method have compulsory return types.
+This means that the type is compulsory, and it is applied by default, even if it is explicitely omitted.
+On the other hand, any other type is forbidden, and reported as such by PHP.

 + `__destruct() <https://www.php.net/manual/en/language.oop5.decon.php>`_ : ``void``
 + `__construct() <https://www.php.net/manual/en/language.oop5.decon.php>`_ : ``void``